Shedding Light on Dark Matter at the LHC with Machine Learning: Introduction

 Meanwhile, DM direct detection (DMDD) experiments such as XENONnT~\cite{XENON:2023cxc}, PandaX-4T~\cite{PandaX-4T:2021bab}, and LUX-ZEPLIN (LZ)~\cite{LZ:2022lsv, LZCollaboration:2024lux} have significantly improved bounds on spin-independent (SI) and spin-dependent (SD) DM-nucleus scattering, placing stringent constraints on the couplings between the LSP and Higgs or gauge bosons.
 In the singlino-dominated DM case, these couplings can be strongly suppressed, leading to so-called \emph{blind spots} in DMDD~\cite{Badziak:2015exr, Baum:2017enm}.
 Traditionally, DMDD-SI scattering cross-section blind spots have been linked to scenarios where the singlino-higgsino interaction term with $\hsm$, governed by $\lambda$, is pretty small, often requiring a scenario with $\kappa > 0$.
 Ref.~\cite{Roy:2024yoh} recently demonstrated that new blind spots can also occur for $\kappa < 0$, due to a cancellation between the bino-higgsino-$\hsm$ and the singlino-higgsino-$\hsm$ contributions when the relative signs of $\mueff$, $M_1$, and the singlino mass term $2\kappa\mueff/\lambda$ are appropriately chosen.
 This opens up new regions of parameter space that remain allowed by current DMDD limits, or where the predicted rates fall below the so-called neutrino floor, leaving these regions beyond the reach of even future DMDD experiments.

 In this work, we investigate a compressed electroweakino spectrum in the NMSSM, where the next-to-lightest supersymmetric particle (NLSP) is a higgsino-like neutralino exhibiting sizable radiative decay into the singlino-dominated LSP and a photon, i.e., $\ntrltwo \rightarrow \ntrlone \gamma$.
 We identify a previously underexplored region in which both higgsino-like states, $\ntrltwo$ and $\ntrlthree$, possess enhanced branching ratios (BR) for sequential radiative decays: $\ntrlthree \rightarrow \ntrltwo \gamma$ followed by $\ntrltwo \rightarrow \ntrlone \gamma$.
 These decay chains can yield striking photon-rich signatures at the LHC.
 Importantly, such decay modes have not been the focus of conventional LHC electroweakino searches, which primarily target wino-like states decaying via on-shell $Z$ or $\hsm$ into final states such as $3\ell + E_T^\text{miss}, 1\ell + 2b + E_T^\text{miss}$, or $2\ell + E_T^\text{miss}$~\cite{ATLAS:2020ckz,CMS:2017moi,CMS:2018szt,ATLAS:2018ojr}, where $E_T^\text{miss}$ is the missing transverse energy (MET).
 While additional searches have been designed to probe compressed spectra through soft leptons or initial state radiation (ISR) jets~\cite{ATLAS:2021moa,CMS:2021few,ATLAS:2022zwa}, many decay modes relevant to our scenario remain untested, allowing for significantly relaxed mass bounds.
 As a result, current bounds on higgsino-like states may be significantly weaker in this scenario.
+Moreover, several SUSY searches featuring photons exist, their signal regions are not optimized to search for soft photons in the final state~\cite{CMS:2018fon,CMS:2019vzo,ATLAS:2022ckd,CMS:2023xlp}, and thus do not directly constrain our parameter space of interest.
 The singlino-higgsino parameter space considered here resides within spin-independent DM scattering blind spots, involving a bino-like state nearby in mass as the fourth neutralino that plays a negligible role in collider observables due to its suppressed production cross section.
 These features underscore the importance of complementary collider probes of such elusive DM scenarios.